-Sausage Kolaches, more appropriately called Klobasnek, is better known as Sausage Rolls around these parts.
+Sausage Kolaches, more appropriately called Klobasnek, are better known as Sausage Rolls around these parts.
 Smoked sausage wrapped up in a homemade yeast dough is the perfect breakfast on the go.
 No need to stop at the donut shop!

-You can eat them fresh and hot, room temperature, or warmed up in a microwave for 15 to 30 seconds.
+You can eat them fresh and hot, at room temperature, or warmed up in a microwave for 15 to 30 seconds.

-I prefer a savory dough for sausage rolls.
+I prefer savory dough for sausage rolls.
 The sweeter versions are better suited for fruit kolaches in my humble opinion.

 No, they do not look as perfect as those in the local donut shops and bakeries, but I do not have the commercial equipment they have either and I’m guessing neither do you.

 It’s OK, they won’t look perfect sitting next to one another on a plate, but you will know they are homemade.
-Imperfections are what gives homemade foods their character.
+Imperfections are what give homemade foods their character.

 You can use whatever sausage you want, so long as it is cooked before you stick it into the dough.